 Water – drink it often (even if you are not thirsty!).
 The most critical element for staying ALIVE is WATER.
 Although not a food type, water is essential for hydration and food digestion.
 During the winter season, it is common to experience dehydration because there is less humidity in the air, causing a drying effect on the body.
 You must replace the bodily fluids lost through respiration, evaporation, perspiration, and elimination by drinking water.
 Generally, this means you must drink 2 – 4 quarts of water daily, depending on your activity level and body size.

-A simple breakfast will take up to 10 minutes to prepare.
-You want to get up and get moving because it’s cold!
-Lingering around a frigid campsite during the early morning hours will lead to cold feet and body.
+Start your day with a simple breakfast that doesn’t take longer than 10 minutes to prepare.
+You want to quickly get packing and get moving because it’s cold!
+Lingering around a chilly campsite during the early morning will lead to cold feet and a frigid body.
 Breakfast meal suggestions include hot oatmeal, ground semolina, rice farina, or grits with dried fruit, seeds & nuts, hearty cold cereal (such as muesli, granola, or cold soaked oats with chia seed ) with a hot beverage, and instant tofu or egg scramble.

-You want to consume small amounts of sugar (simple carbohydrates) in the early morning.
+Consume small amounts of sugar (simple carbohydrates) in the early morning.
 Getting an overload of sugar into the bloodstream will cause a hard crash soon into your hike.
-Overloading on simple carbs is a mistake many hikers make by eating packaged cereal bars, drink mixes, and energy bites, which are high in sugar and poor in nutrition.
-Always aim to consume close to the ratio of the major food types (see table above) during breakfast – a majority of your calories should come from complex carbs, a few from simple carbs and fat, and some from protein.
-The added sugar (simple carbs) will help to get you started, and the complex carbohydrates and fat will metabolize slower to keep you energized throughout the morning.
+Many hikers make the mistake of relying on packaged cereal bars, drink mixes, and energy bites, which are often high in sugar and low in nutrition.
+For a well-balanced breakfast, aim to follow the recommended ratio of major food types (refer to the table above).
+Most of your calories should come from complex carbohydrates, with smaller amounts from simple carbohydrates, fats, and proteins.
+The simple carbs can give you an initial boost, while complex carbohydrates and fats will digest more slowly, providing sustained energy throughout your morning hike.

 Depending on your preference, you may stop for a long lunch to rest and enjoy the scenery or nibble on finger foods as you walk.
-Maybe you found a sunny rocky overlook and want to grab a quick bite and take an afternoon siesta to soak in the warmth.
+You may find a sunny rocky overlook and want to grab a quick bite and take an afternoon siesta to soak in the warmth.
 Remember that stopping for a prolonged time will lower your core body temperature and make you cold.
 Insulate the ground before sitting (use a closed-cell foam sleeping mat) and have easy access to an additional clothing layer.
 You’ll want to add that layer soon after you stop to preserve your core body temperature.
-Consider snack items such as pita with hummus and cheese or a cold-soak salad if you need to get going quickly.
+Consider snacks such as pita with hummus and cheese or a cold-soak salad.

-If you are short on time or are worried about getting cold by stopping, be sure you are snacking during the day to keep your metabolism engaged.
+If you are short on time or are worried about getting cold by stopping, be sure you are snacking while hiking to keep your metabolism engaged.

-In the winter, start dinner by sipping hot tea, cocoa, or soup.
-This helps warm you as the sun begins to lower on the horizon.
+In the winter, start dinner by sipping hot tea, cocoa, or soup to help warm you as the sun begins to lower on the horizon.
 Sipping also holds your interest while you prepare dinner in the cold.
-Your body will get cold quickly once you stop, so it is a good idea to make something hot right away.
+Your body will get cold quickly once you stop, so it is a good idea to make something hot immediately.

 The main dish in the winter frequently involves a one-pot meal rich in complex carbohydrates.
 Look for meals containing wholesome starches (wholegrain pasta, rice, quinoa, couscous) with a soupy base, an assortment of dried vegetables, and dried pre-cooked beans/lentils for protein.
-And don’t forget to add the fat (olive oil, nuts, seeds, cheese) because it works wonders to keep you warm as you sleep.
+And remember to add the fat (olive oil, nuts, seeds, coconut, cheese) because it works wonders to keep you warm as you sleep.

-Dinner suggestions include pasta with a thick vegetable-based sauce, bean chili, lentil soup, rice with vegetables & nuts, couscous with dried fruit & nuts, and instant quinoa with beans & vegetables.
+Dinner suggestions include pasta, rice, or quinoa meals with a thick vegetable-based sauce, hearty chili, lentil stew, and couscous with dried fruit and nuts.

 Related Posts: